MarkSherstan/MPU-6050-9250-I2C-CompFilter/README.md

 Upload the `main.ino` sketch and observe the values in the serial port or serial plotter.
 The `calibrateGyro.ino` sketch can be used to retrieve the offset values which can be directly placed into the `main.ino` sketch to eliminate the need for calibration every time the microcontroller is started up.
 Note that this is at at the cost of performance as the sensors drift over time and between uses.

 ### MATLAB
 Connect an Arduino using the same wiring as outlined above.
 Run `main.m` and observe the values in the command line.
-MATLAB is extremely slow with I2C devices through an Arduino and it will be faster to run a serial connection with the data acquisition occurring on a microcontroller.
+MATLAB is extremely slow with I2C devices through an Arduino and it will be faster to run a serial connection with the data acquisition occurring on a microcontroller (see the Visualizer section).

 ### RPi (Python)
 Connect your IMU sensor to 5V or 3.3V based on specific breakout board and ground to ground.
 Refer to the pinout of your board using [pinout.xyz](https://pinout.xyz) and match SDA and SCL accordingly.